behloolsabir/behloolsabir.github.io/index.md

 classes: wide
 ---

-7 years of experience as a Data Scientist in predictive analytics.
-Experienced in developing 'intelligent' solutions using Deep Learning and other Machine Learning techniques on big data in the domains of healthcare, BFSI & aviation.
-Interest & experience spans from research publications to business implementations and deployment.
+Welcome to my website.👋

+I am an applied machine learning research engineer with focus on developing intelligent systems using big data and deploying these systems at scale.
+My research experience include developing machine learning architectures which solves previously unsolved or poorly solved health risk prediction problems.
+I have experience working in the domains of healthcare, BFSI, and aviation.

 Experienced in working in Agile (Scrum) project management framework.
 Currently enjoying as a Lead Data Scientist in an AI CoE.
-Solving the firm's most stubborn problems using data science.
+Solving the firm's stubborn problems using data science.

+My hobbies include motorcycle touring and motorcycle racing.

 <!-- ### Disclaimer -->